Governance

 Parents can be sure OIS is run by people who care.
 Moreover, the school is managed by the associates who created the school.
 And, for the most part, the founders were parents or people who planned to put their children in the school at a future date.

-Because of this background, it is safe to say we are a school “by parents, for parents”.
-Also, parents still make up the majority of our associates and board.
+Because of this background, it is safe to say we are a school “founded by parents, for our students”.
+Also, parents still make up the majority of our Associates and Board.
+Today, just like when it was founded, parents still play a fundamental role in the life of OIS.

 Moreover, another feature that sets OIS apart is that we are one of the few not-for-profit international schools in the area.
 There are many advantages of being a not-for-profit school.
 The long-term view is that the student, no matter who they are or where they are from, always comes first.
 We do not have shareholders that require a dividend so we can reinvest our profits into our facilities and staff to improve the school.